Compare LIMS Software for Construction Materials Testing Labs

 2. Full Sample Lifecycle Tracking

-• Unique IDs or barcodes for every sample
+• Unique sample IDs or barcodes

 3. Chain of Custody and Traceability